BTC-Net-Worth-Denominator/front-end/README.md

 ## How to Use

 1. User creates account by visiting /create-account page and submitting an username and password
-2. User adds assets to their portfolio, one by one
+2. User adds assets to their portfolio, one by one, on page /add-assets
-3. User assigns USD value to each asset
+3. User assigns USD value to each asset on page /add-assets
-4. User can view entire portfolio denominated in BTC on portfolio page
+4. User can view entire portfolio denominated in BTC on portfolio page /portfolio

 ## Contribute

-Contribute to this project by....
+Contribute to this project by submitting a pull request or submitting your information to this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdpodZtqpk_xZt77XGe2zGD0pjlc67T_6TwNAPHW54LIWGMXg/viewform?usp=sf_link)

 ## License

-MIT ©peterdavidconley
+©MIT

 ## Available Scripts